 - Delta 8 THC vape cartridges – vape cartridges feature Delta 8 THC distillate.

-- Delta 8 Dabs – pure highly concentrated smokable Delta 8 THC distillate
+- Delta 8 Concentrates – pure highly concentrated Delta 8 THC distillate.

 Important Aspects in the Production of Delta 8 THC